Illustration of a man playing cards with the devil — visual representation of temptation and wit in Poker with the Devil by David Ritter.

 A drunken life and leaving his wife

-Knowing Joe’s broke, the devil spoke,
+Joe was broke, and the devil spoke,

-“There’s one way you can play,
+“There’s one way you can play.

-and if you win by going all-in,
+If you win by going all in,

-I’ll save your marriage today.
+I’ll save your marriage today.”

-And I’ll give you all my gold right here,
+“I’ll give you all my gold right here

 and any desires you choose,

-but I get your soul, and you can’t go,
+but I get your soul, and you can’t go

 if by chance you should lose!”